prashantbaher/tcc-blog/_drafts/solidworks-macros/edit-circular-skech-pattern.md

 #### CASE 4 : Update Angle for direction 1 along the "Y" axis

-To update Angle for *direction 2* along the "Y" axis, we need to update **AngleY** parameter in `EditLinearSketchStepAndRepeat` method.
+To update Angle for *direction 2* along the "Y" axis, we need to update **AngleY** parameter in `EditCircularSketchStepAndRepeat` method.

 *We will use following value for **AngleY** parameter:*